Quick Answer:

 Find a Shetland Sheepdog Groomer Near You

 Search for professional groomers experienced with Shetland Sheepdogs.
+Many owners also prefer at-home mobile grooming for a less stressful experience.

 Search Groomers